CogStack/CogStack-NiFi/docs/security/certificates.md

 This section describes the full structure of the `security/certificates/` directory and explains how certificates are generated, organized, and used across CogStack-NiFi services.

-All certificates originate from the **Root Certificate Authority (CA)**, generated via `create_root_ca_cert.sh`.
+The supported entry point is `make -C deploy init-security`.
+It generates the shared **Root Certificate Authority (CA)** and the required service certificates locally.
+Generated certificate material is ignored by Git.

-This Root CA signs all service certificates (NiFi, OpenSearch, Kibana, JupyterHub, Gitea, etc.), ensuring consistent trust across the stack, with the exception of ElasticSearch (Native), we use Elastic's built-in cert generation scripts for it instead.
+The shared root CA signs the locally generated NiFi, OpenSearch, and Gitea certificates.
+Native Elasticsearch is the exception: it uses Elastic's certificate tooling to generate a backend-specific CA and certificate set.

 ---